iegomez/mosquitto-go-auth/README.md

 #### Intro

 This is an authentication plugin for mosquitto written (almost) entirely in Go.
-It used cgo to expose mosquitto's auth plugin needed functions, but internally just calls Go to get everything done. it is greatly inspired in @jpmens mosquitto-auth-plug (https://github.com/jpmens/mosquitto-auth-plug).
+It uses cgo to expose mosquitto's auth plugin needed functions, but internally just calls Go to get everything done.
+It is greatly inspired in @jpmens mosquitto-auth-plug (https://github.com/jpmens/mosquitto-auth-plug).

 As it was intended for use with @brocaar's Loraserver project (https://www.loraserver.io/), right now it only implements a few backends for authentication and authorization, namely those that make sense for that project: